Boys in Trump hats mock Native American; school condemns students

 The students from private, all-male Covington Catholic High School in northern Kentucky were in Washington for an anti-abortion rally on Friday when they were filmed surrounding Nathan Phillips and mocking the Native American’s singing and drumming.

 One teen in particular is seen standing in front of Phillips, staring into his face with a smile.
-Fellow students, many in clothing bearing President Donald Trump’s “MAGA” slogan, cheered him on and chanted, “build that wall, build that wall,” Phillips said.
+Fellow students, many in clothing bearing President Donald Trump’s “MAGA” slogan, cheered him on and chanted, “build the wall, build the wall,” Phillips said.

 The footage was shared online by organizers of an indigenous peoples’ march that also took place on Friday.